Corporal punishment: what it is and why it’s harmful to children

 - Prepare for difficult situations like shopping trips, having visitors or crossing busy roads.

-- Understand that children might have trouble behaving in positive ways if they’re hungry, tired or unwell.
+- Understand that your child might have trouble behaving in positive ways if they’re hungry, tired or unwell.

 Raising children as a team is good for your child.
 It’s also good for you and your child’s other parent, even if you’re separated.
 Parenting teamwork includes agreeing on what you’ll do if your child behaves in ways that might hurt themselves or other people.